Full-Time Opportunities

 Education – Minimum

-• Bachelor’s degree from an accredited institution and four or more years of demonstrated experience; or
+• Bachelor’s degree from an accredited institution and six or more months of demonstrated experience in student leadership, student organizations, hospitality management, or event planning; or

 Education – Preferred